jobial-io/sclap/README.md

 }
 ```

 Instead of defining the printer directly, it can be derived from a `Show` intance.
-So the following would also work to
+So the following would also work as a way to
-print the default argument value:
+derive the argument value printer for LocalDate, for example:

 ```scala
   implicit val localDateShow = Show.fromToString[LocalDate]